Insolvency Resolution Process for Individuals & Partnership Firms

 - The debtor should not be undergoing bankruptcy proceedings

-- No insolvency resolution proceedings should have been admitted during the preceding twelve months to be counted from the date on which a fresh application is filed for invoking insolvency resolution process.
+- No insolvency resolution proceedings should have been admitted during the preceding twelve months to be counted from the date on which a fresh application is filed for invoking the insolvency resolution process.

 Once the above-mentioned prerequisites are satisfied, the debtor becomes eligible to file an application for initiating insolvency proceedings.

 The application as made by the creditor(s) shall contain the required attachments as are prescribed in the Code.
 The creditor shall also furnish a copy of the application as filed to the debtor for hid reference.
-The creditor shall while making the application ensure that the application in the appropriate format as prescribed in the Code.
+The creditor shall while making the application ensure that the application is in the appropriate format as prescribed in the Code.